edoardottt/edovshitler/README.md

       - P key - Pause and resume the game

 It stores the record (maximum bombs avoided, maximum missiles shooted and maximum enemies killed) in the result.db database (SQLite3).

 It's built with 'pyinstaller --onefile file.py' command.
+To create your own executable file with your changes:

-For download it, execute:
+For download pyinstaller, execute:

       pip install pyinstaller